Updated July 14, 2023

-- Money Orders: In this type of bank draft, a specified amount of money is transferred from one place to another.
+- Money Orders: In this type of bank draft, a specified amount of money is transfers from one place to another.
 The banks issue this on behalf of their customers.
-It is a financial instrument where the bank takes the responsibility to remit the amount when the order is presented before them.
+It is a financial instrument where the bank is responsible for remitting the amount when the order is present before them.

-- Certified Checks: It is a typical type of bankers cheque in which money is transferred to the recipient’s bank a/c via a bank for which the bank charges commission.
+- Certified Checks: It is a typical type of banker’s cheque in which money is transfer to the recipient’s bank a/c via a bank for which the bank charges a commission.
 It is the easiest method of money transfer.

-- Demand Draft: It is a type of bank draft where the payer and the recipient are not at the same place.
+- Demand Draft: It is a type of bank draft where the payer and the recipient are not in the same place.
 The receiver receives the money once the draft is deposited.
-In this method, day to day financial transactions goes on.
+In this method, day to day financial transactions go on.

 Bank Draft vs Cheque

 The bank customer issues a cheque and is not backed by any bank guarantee for honoring payment( i.e., chances of the cheque getting bounced due to varied reasons).
 Whereas Bank Drafts are issued and guaranteed by the bank, as in this case, the amount is pre-deposited by the customer.
 An individual uses a cheque to settle the transactions, and the person who makes the payment and rights the cheque is the drawer of the cheque, and the person who receives the cheque and obtains funds from it is the payee.
 The bank issues it at the request of the bank customer to make large payments.

 It does not require a signature; however, a bank official must sign a certified bank draft to make it more secure and fraud-proof.
 A cheque is a negotiable instrument that can further endorse in favor of another person, but a Bank draft cannot be further endorsed and credited only to the payee’s bank A/c.